FORMENTERA - PLATJA DE MIGJORN - ES CODOL FORADAT

 Vegetable salad

-All this for 17 euros.
+All this was for 17 euros.

 I was ecstatic !!!!
 A great birthday present to myself.